alexyorke/alexyorke.github.io/_drafts/2026-06-13-monads-in-c-sharp-part-3-io.md

 }
 ```

 The result remains a suspended `IO<Unit>`.
-Constructing it performs none of the wrapped effects, and when it eventually runs it reads before parsing, fetches the price after obtaining the product ID, and writes only after the report exists.
-Conceptually, the `let` clauses perform pure transformations through `Map`, while each dependent effectful step uses `FlatMap`.
+Constructing it performs none of the wrapped effects; when it runs, the file is read before parsing, the price is fetched after the product ID is known, and the report is written last.
+The `let` clauses correspond to pure `Map` steps, and the effectful dependencies use `FlatMap`.

 ## Traversal makes the batch policy explicit